 “…that Enchantress who has thrown her magical spell around the most abstract of Sciences and has grasped it with a force which few masculine intellects could have exerted over it.” – Charles Babbage, describing Ada Lovelace

-As the short version of her extraordinary story goes, a close friend of Ada’s, mathematician Charles Babbage, came up with “plans for a tremendously complicated device he called the Analytical Engine, which was to combine the array of adding gears of his earlier Difference Engine with an elaborate punchcard operating system.”
+As the short version of her extraordinary story goes (we’ve got the rich, in-depth version in our weekly Women In Science column), a close friend of Ada’s, mathematician Charles Babbage, came up with “plans for a tremendously complicated device he called the Analytical Engine, which was to combine the array of adding gears of his earlier Difference Engine with an elaborate punchcard operating system.”
 His design had all the essential elements of a modern computer, and Ada, completely intrigued by it, studied the operating system he was developing.

 Though Babbage’s machine was never built, in 1842 Ada translated an article written about it by the Italian mathematician Luigi Menabrea, for publication in England.
 Based on Ada’s intimate knowledge of the Analytical Engine, Charles asked her to contribute and expand on the article as she saw fit.
 In the end, her final article was over three times the length of the original and contained what has been described by many as the first computer programs, “as well as strikingly prescient observations on the potential uses of the machine, including the manipulation of symbols and creation of music.”